wxWidgets/wxWidgets/docs/contributing/about-platform-toolkit-and-library-names.md

 --------------------------------------------------------------------

-`$arch` is used by MSVC solutions.
+`$arch` is used only by MSVS solutions.
 It is empty for 32-bit builds and `'x64'` for 64-bit builds.
 It is only added to shared libraries.

 --------------------------------------------------------------------

 `$vendor` is an optional name appended to the library name.
 It is only added to shared libraries on Windows.
-It defaults to `'custom'`.
+It defaults to `'custom'` and is empty for the official Windows binaries.

 --------------------------------------------------------------------